So your face is shaped like a diamond with the cheekbones being the most prominent, widest part.

 Think of styles like the Van Dyke, Balbo, anchor beard, and goatee.
 These are all decent beard styles, but unfortunately terribly bad fits for the diamond face shape.

 You also want to make sure that the beard style you choose doesn’t add any width to the sideburns area, as this would only highlight the width of your cheekbones and make them look freakishly large when compared to the forehead and jaw.
+In this sense tapered beard styles could work, just make sure the tapering ends at the lower cheeks.

-Stubble beards (five o’clock shadow, designer stubble, and the heavy stubble) are kind of on the middle ground.
+Stubble beard styles (five o’clock shadow, designer stubble, and the heavy stubble) are kind of on the middle ground.
 They can look pretty good on a diamond shaped face, but keep in mind that they won’t balance out any of your features.
 They’re just there to add some nice scruff and manliness to your overall look.

 Best Beard Styles for Diamond Face Shape